NavidKazemiPoor/backend/README.md

 # Backend Project
-## OverviewThis repository contains the backend codebase for a task management application.
+## Overview This repository contains the backend codebase for a E-commerce application.
 It serves as the API for a web application, handling user authentication, task creation, and data storage.
 The project is built with Node.js, Express, and MongoDB to ensure scalability, performance, and maintainability.
 ## Features

 User Authentication: Secure user registration and login using JWT.